php-dev-br/laravel-doc-pt-br/precognition.md

 }
 ```

-If you would like to include files in every validation request, you may invoke the `validateFiles` function on your client-side form instance:
+If you would like to include files in every validation request, you may invoke
+the `validateFiles` function on your client-side form instance:

 ```js
 form.validateFiles();
 ```

 <a name="managing-side-effects"></a>

 ## Managing Side-Effects

-When adding the `HandlePrecognitiveRequests` middleware to a route, you should consider if there are any side-effects in _other_ middleware that should be skipped during a precognitive request.
+When adding the `HandlePrecognitiveRequests` middleware to a route, you should
+consider if there are any side-effects in _other_ middleware that should be
+skipped during a precognitive request.

-For example, you may have a middleware that increments the total number of "interactions" each user has with your application, but you may not want precognitive requests to be counted as an interaction.
-To accomplish this, we may check the request's `isPrecognitive` method before incrementing the interaction count:
+For example, you may have a middleware that increments the total number of "
+interactions" each user has with your application, but you may not want
+precognitive requests to be counted as an interaction.
+To accomplish this, we
+may check the request's `isPrecognitive` method before incrementing the
+interaction count:

 ```php
 <?php